 Pharmacists told The Times that many unwanted refill requests were generated by automated systems designed in part to increase sales.” – New York Times

 This is the state of many monopolistic entities.
-The use automation of some kind to interfere with the work of their employees, always under the concept that they are improving things for “customers.”
+They use automation of some kind to interfere with their employees’ work, always under the concept that they are improving things for “customers.”

-AI is just another centralized automation approach, that minimizes the human component, and maximizes not so much of “machine” component, as AI is simply programmed, but increases the centralization component within companies.
+AI is just another centralized automation approach that minimizes the human component and maximizes the “machine” component.
+AI is programmed but increases the centralization component within companies.

 Most IT media is paid by industry to get their story out.
-There is little coverage of what will happen to the position of workers as more of the workforce can have what it does performed by software and automation generally.
+There is little coverage of what will happen to workers’ position as more of the workforce can have what it does perform by software and automation generally.